-- Some TMDs we reviewed only included broad statements about how the distribution channels and conditions would ensure that distribution of the product would be within the target market.
-For example, one TMD stated that distributors 'must distribute the product in accordance with this TMD' but failed to identify in the TMD any further conditions beyond relevant reporting requirements. - TMDs should describe why the distribution conditions will make it likely that products will be distributed to the target market (e.g. the use of call scripts, staff training and accreditation, staff monitoring, 'knockout questions').
+Some TMDs we reviewed only included broad statements about how the distribution channels and conditions would ensure that distribution of the product would be within the target market.
+For example, some TMDs had statements about application processes being tailored or distribution

+- being limited to authorised representatives without further context or explanation. - TMDs should describe why the distribution conditions will make it likely that products will be distributed to the target market (e.g. the use of call scripts, staff training and accreditation, staff monitoring, 'knockout questions').
 Without such an explanation, it is unlikely that an insurer can reasonably conclude that its distribution conditions will direct distribution of products to consumers in the target market: see RG 274.101.